-- 2. EPF welcomed the thrust of the European Commission's 2011 Transport White Paper, Roadmap to a Single European Transport Area - Towards a competitive and resource-efficient transport system.
+- 2. EPF welcomed the thrust of the European Commission's 2011 Transport White Paper, Roadmap to a Single European Transport Area Towards a competitive and resource-efficient transport system.
 It set out a strategic vision which, given the political will, could result in greater personal mobility, more sustainable growth, less congestion, fewer environmentally threatening emissions and a European infrastructure that would enhance the continent's global competitiveness.
-The White Paper held out the promise of building on some of the Union's most substantial recent policy achievements in the transport sector: - The success of Open Skies, which has led to greatly reduced fares and a much wider range of destinations for air travellers. - Market opening, which should facilitate more attractive and less costly public transport and is often associated with additional services, increased passenger volumes, productivity gains and, more recently, improved safety. - The successful launch of the decentralised transport Agencies with their safety responsibilities and, in the case of ERA, responsibility for developing economically viable common technical standards with a view to ensuring an open and more competitive equipment market. - Initiatives, such as the Connecting Europe Facility, which should help lever the public and private infrastructure investment necessary to overcome the capacity problems which inhibit the efficient functioning of Europe's transport networks. - A commitment to developing of a common approach to passenger rights and their harmonised interpretation and enforcement throughout the EU, leading to a level playing field for operators and better protection for passengers.
+The White Paper held out the promise of building on some of the Union's most substantial recent policy achievements in the transport sector: - The success of Open Skies, which has led to greatly reduced fares and a much wider range of destinations for air travellers. - Market opening, which should facilitate more attractive and less costly public transport and is often associated with additional services, increased passenger volumes, productivity gains and, more recently, improved safety. - The successful launch of the decentralised transport Agencies with their safety responsibilities and, in the case of ERA, responsibility for developing economically viable common technical standards with a view to ensuring an open and more competitive equipment market. - Initiatives, such as the Connecting Europe Facility, which should help lever the public and private infrastructure investment necessary to

-&lt;sup>1 (COM (2011) 144 final of 28 March 2011)
+&lt;sup>2 (COM (2011) 144 final of 28 March 2011)